Long-time Asymptotics for the Ablowitz-Ladik system with present of solitons

-For the existence of $f_{\bar\lambda_{l'}^{-1}}$, the proof is parallel.
-We complete the proof. \end{proof} As shown in Proposition \ref{p3}, we have proved that the pole of $M$ can be removed by the rational triangular function at each point of the discrete spectrum, which means in RH problem \ref{r1}, the residue condition can be transformed into the jump.
-Based on this, we want to do more, and find a rational triangular function on $D_+$ or $D_-$ to remove the poles at the discrete spectrum uniformly, which is helpful when we prove the unique solvability of the newly obtained RH problem.
-By the theory of generalized Vandermonde matrix, we obtain the rational function on $D_+$ and $D_-$ as the proposition below.
+We complete the proof. \end{proof} As shown in Proposition \ref{p3}, we have proved that the pole of $M(\lambda)$ can be removed by the rational triangular function at each point of the discrete spectrum, which means that in RH problem \ref{r1}, the residue condition can be transformed into the jump.
+Based on this, we further find a rational triangular function on $D_+$ or $D_-\setminus\{0\}$ to remove the poles on the discrete spectrum uniformly, which is helpful when constructing the pure RH problem.
+To obtain the rational functions, we apply the theory of generalized Vandermonde matrix \cite{kalman1984generalized} on the following proposition.